“All the ends of the earth shall remember and turn to the Lord, and all the families of the nations shall worship before you.” Psalm 22:27 ESV

 We find ourselves at a crossroads as a nation.
 The decisions we make today as a nation, and the church will have far-reaching consequences in the future.Tweet

 I believe Hebrews 6:9 says that greater things should accompany our salvation.
 The western church has been in decline for a number of years.
 The church needs to return to its roots once again.
 We must reclaim our values as believers in Jesus Christ.
-Reclaim authentic Christianity.
-Return to preaching the gospel message, teaching sound doctrine, true worship of the living God.
+Reclaim authentic Christianity, by returning to preaching the gospel message, teaching sound doctrine, and true worship of the living God.

 Greater things should accompany our salvation!
 The church must return to authentic Christianity, preaching the gospel of the Kingdom if we are to reclaim the values espoused in Scriptures; teaching sound doctrine, and true worship of the living God.Tweet